,

 The SEND Code of Practice 2014 makes it clear that teachers are responsible for the progress and development of all the pupils in their class, and that high quality teaching, differentiated for individual pupils, is the first step in responding to pupil needs.
 However, some pupils may require support that is 'different from and additional to that of their peers'.

 At Hylands we use a variety of assessments to identify the additional needs of our pupils.
 The class teacher is usually the first person to identify a need or learning issue; they will then endeavour to address these using a variety of resources and teaching strategies including intervention groups, individual or small group support or different teaching methods.
 We also use Base-line assessments at key stages, specific assessments such as Speech Link as well as formal and informal assessments led by the class teacher.
-On-going concerns are referred to the school Special Needs Coordinator (SENDCO).
+On-going concerns are referred to the School Inclusion Lead.
 Parents will be informed by the class teacher if there are any concerns.

 In addition, the school receives support from a range of external professionals, depending upon the nature of the child's special education need and/or disability.